Dick Cheney returns to the House and receives a warm welcome … from Democrats

-Cheney, along with his daughter Rep. Liz Cheney (Wyo.), are among the few Republicans who have joined Democrats in condemning last year’s attack on the Capitol as an assault on Democracy and blaming former president Donald Trump for that deadly day.
+Cheney and his daughter Rep. Liz Cheney (Wyo.) are among the few Republicans who have joined Democrats in condemning last year’s attack on the Capitol as an assault on Democracy and blaming former president Donald Trump for that deadly day.

 They were the only two Republicans on the House floor Thursday for an event to mark the anniversary of the attack, but they were hardly alone.